 Is Nanny McPhee suitable for kids?

-The film is suitable for children over the age of 5.
+The family film is suitable for children over the age of 5.
 There is some toilet humour, with words like poop and bum.
-The father is an undertaker so there are scenes in a mortuary, but some kids may find Nanny McPhee’s appearance scary.
-You can gauge this with how they react to witches at Halloween.
+The father is an undertaker so there are scenes in a mortuary, and some kids may find Nanny McPhee’s appearance scary.
+You can gauge this with how they react to witches at Halloween but in general it’s great entertainment for the whole family.

 The kids’ behaviour throughout the movie could be a bad influence.
 They pull pranks and tricks on adults, including the long-suffering chef and a host of nannies.
-This is home alone style.
+This is home alone style, but Mary Poppins style caper where the the little rascals are taught valuable lessons.

 During a storm as the children cause chaos in the kitchen, a mysterious figure arrives and a hideous looking woman with a big tooth and warts arrives.
 She announces herself as Nanny McPhee, a Government Nanny.
 She tells the children that “When you need me, but do not want me, then I must stay.
 When you want me, but no longer need me, then I have to go”